 For generations, Disney has successfully embedded their characters into our lives and culture.
 Almost everyone possessed at one point in their lives some kind of Disney product whether it be a toy or branded merchandise.
 Walt Disney was a media pioneer and the company continues his legacy by being one of the world’s most effective brand storytellers, focusing on marketing techniques that resonates with and inspires audiences.
 Establishing Disney theme parks as a must visit destination is a large part of Disney’s marketing and branding strategy.
 Rides, shows and events at Disneyland and Disney World are constantly changing and updated to reflect current trends and Disney’s entertainment titles, ensuring there’s always new content to promote and a new experience for returning visitors.

 Another way Disney engages their fans is by strategically creating content for audiences of all ages.
 Depending on the film, Disney markets according to the target audience’s age and interests.
-For Star Wars fans who encompass millennials and fans of the original films, Disney keeps interest strong even after a film release with diverse online content such as fun facts, videos, and even recipes for Stormtrooper cookies, available on their Instagram account which has over 6 million followers.
+For Star Wars fans who encompass millennials and fans of the original films, Disney keeps interest strong even after a film release with diverse online content such as fun facts, videos, and even recipes for Stormtrooper cookies, available on their Instagram account.
 But for fans of the animated hit, “Frozen,” who are too young to have Instagram accounts, Disney focuses on creating toys and consumer goods for this demographic.
 Frozen dolls alone have raked in $500 million dollars in revenue for the studio and that’s not counting the other officially licensed Frozen everything else that is sold.

 Other successful Disney marketing techniques include using nostalgia to create customer loyalty.
 As the storyteller to various generations, Disney knows many people grew up watching their classic animated films and will now want to take their kids.
 Therefore, the studio has remade many of their classic films like “Jungle Book” and “Beauty and the Beast” and plans to release updated versions of more recent animated classics like “The Lion King.”